gregko/Mini-WebDAV-server-for-Android/README.md

 Then make yourself a discrete debug only button or menu item (or as I did - a long press action...) to start the Mini WebDAV Server settings activity:

         Intent intent = new Intent();
         intent.setClassName(MainActivity.this,
                             "com.hyperionics.wdserverlib.ServerSettingsActivity");
         startActivity(intent);

+That's all!
 Hope it will be useful to other developers as well.
-I don't recommend making a consumer product from this, the security issues would need serious consideration.
+I don't recommend making a consumer product from this - the security issues would need serious consideration.

 <p align="center">
 <img src="images/screenshot.png" >